mehulagg/gitlab/doc/development/secure_coding_guidelines.md

 When that happens, the Ruby regex engine will _backtrack_ one character to allow the `!` to match.

 [ReDoS](https://owasp.org/www-community/attacks/Regular_expression_Denial_of_Service_-_ReDoS)
-is a possible attack if the attacker knows or controls the regular expression used, and is able to enter user input that triggers this backtracking behavior in a way that makes execution time longer by several orders of magnitude.
+is an attack in which the attacker knows or controls the regular expression used.
+The attacker may be able to enter user input that triggers this backtracking behavior in a way that increases execution time by several orders of magnitude.

 ### Impact

 The resource, for example Unicorn, Puma, or Sidekiq, can be made to hang as it takes a long time to evaluate the bad regex match.
-The evaluation time can be long enough to consider that the process will hang "forever", requiring it to be terminated manually.
+The evaluation time may require manual termination of the resource.

 ### Examples